Welcome.

 Thiel was particularly taken with Girard’s concept of mimetic desire.
 “Man is the creature who does not know what to desire, and he turns to others in order to make up his mind,” Girard wrote.
 “We desire what others desire because we imitate their desires.”
 Mimetic desire involves a surrender of agency—it means allowing others to dictate one’s wants—and, the theory goes, can foster envy, rivalry, infighting, and resentment.
 It also, Girard wrote, leads to acts of violent scapegoating, which serve to preclude further mass conflicts by unifying persecutors against a group or an individual.
 Thiel would later use this framework to develop his own theories about politics, tech investing, and culture. - The New Yorker

-Thiel became Facebook's first public investor because he understood how the platform could be used to scale a network of desire.
-Of course, they’ve had to cheat!
+Thiel was Facebooks first public investor.
+Many people thought the platform could be used to scale a network of mimetic desire.
+It can’t.
 Because Girard was wrong.

 People are not automata.
-The Theory of Desire is just pick up artist bullshit dressed up as philosophy.
+Mimetic Desire is just pick up artist bullshit dressed up as philosophy.
 And like, no surprise really!
-As Girard stumbled upon his theory of desire when he realized he only wanted a woman when other men wanted her first.
+As Girard stumbled upon his theory of mimetic desire when he realized he only wanted a woman when other men wanted her first.

 To the extent that Girard’s definition of mimesis appears to occur on Meta platforms, it’s being simulated by privacy invasion, misinformation and algorithms.

-Mark Zuckerberg believes in the Theory of Desire.
+Mark Zuckerberg believes in the Mimetic Desire.
 He seems to think he is going to destroy the world and then saved the world with...Meta.
-I begin to understand why he kept trying to make the Metaverse happen!
+This is part of the reason he kept trying to make the Metaverse happen.

 Christian Nationalists love Girard too!
 Thiel, who funded JD Vance’s political rise, introduced JD Vance to Girard.
 And Vance just can’t get enough of the mimetic rivalry and scapegoating!
 Which…you know…tracks.

-In The Gatekeepers, an excellent podcast, one of Zuckerberg’s early mentors recalled an insettling conversation he’d had with Ol’ Zuck,
+In The Gatekeepers, an excellent podcast, one of Zuckerberg’s early mentors recalled an unsettling conversation he’d had with Ol’ Zuck,

 Early in 2009, I'll never forget this, Facebook was it maybe already a couple of hundred million users.
 Users, not just English-speaking.
 They'd begun to diversify.
 And Mark's explaining to me he's going for a billion users.
 I'm going, Mark, hang on just a second.
 There are only seven billion people in the world.
 And he goes, Hey, a billion is not the limit.
 I think we can go two, three, four, five billion.
 I think essentially everyone in the world should use this product.
 And I'm going, For what?
 I'm sorry, what is it you're going to do?

 It’s honestly not a hard question to answer.
 Because these guys all write books and give interviews telling people exactly what it is they want to do.
-They want to use the Theory of Desire to gain control of the entire world.
-And if that sounds stupid, wait till I tell you how they’ve been trying to do it.
+They think that the fact that memes exist is evidence that Mimetic Desire is real.
+And they want to use Mimetic Desire to gain direct control of the entire world.
+If that sounds stupid right now, wait till I tell you how they’ve been trying to do it.

-They plan to use mimetic rivarly and the scapegoat mechanism to topple the nation-state.
-And then the want to break national bodies of people down into individuals tethered to online mimetic networks.
+They plan to use mimetic desire and the scapegoat mechanism to destabilize the nation-state.
+And then they want to break national bodies of people down into individuals tethered to online mimetic networks.
+Those networks would be transitioned into digital-states called Network States.
+Marc Andreessen, who once said a dictator would run network states, often cites Balaji Srinivasan as the go-to expert on the network state idea.

 A network state is a highly aligned online community with a capacity for collective action that crowdfunds territory around the world and eventually gains diplomatic recognition from pre-existing states. - Balaji Srinivasan, who is very, very into network states and bitcoin

-Except instead of model, they say “community founder” and instead of subjects they say “subscribers.”
+These men have replaced Girard’s “model” with “community founder.”
+And instead of “subject” they use words like “subscriber.”
 Then they want to onboard those “subscriber citizens” onto a blockchain based Network State, “the sequel to the nation state.”
+Here, I’ll let Balaji Srinivasan explain it….

 Not all network-states would be influencer founded.
-Balaji Srinivasan, who literally wrote the book on network states, suggests there could be an entire online country centered around keto.
+Balaji Srinivasan, who literally wrote the book on network states, suggested there could be an entire online country centered around keto.
 Like…the diet.
-A diplomatically recognized state, with its own citizens, defense systems, currency, laws, healthcare, birth and burial rites, and everything else organized around..keto.
+A diplomatically recognized state, with its own citizens, defense systems, currency, laws, healthcare, birth and burial rites, and everything else organized around...keto.

-The unseriousness of the network state people is even more striking when you consider how much power a network state would have over its subscribers.
+The extremism of the network state people is even more striking when you consider how much power a network state would have over its subscriber-citizens.

 In a network state, alignment is achieved through the authority of the blockchain.
-The architects of the Blockchain claim the authority is distributed across the subscriber-citizens.
+The meme men claim authority is distributed through the blockchain across the subscriber-citizens.
 But that’s bullshit.
-The subscriber-citizens behavior is controlled by incentive mechanisms, data extraction at every point of their existence and public nature of the blockchain.
+Subscriber-citizens behavior is controlled by incentive mechanisms, data extraction at every point of their existence and public nature of the blockchain.

-The hold of a world built with the network effect cannot be overstated!
+Srinivasan and others claim it would be easy to leave one network state for another.
+But that is also nonsense.
 Do you know how hard it is to leave a system that contains all the information of your past, present, future?
 I do!
 It’s almost impossible.

 Once the networks are formed, the tech guys want them to compete for citizens.
 Which sounds like it would get very war-ish very quickly!
-Ask anyone who’s done network marketing how quickly you run out of customers.
+Ask anyone who’s done network marketing – like, I don’t know…selling Lululemon leggings - how quickly you run out of customers.

 And like…that’s the point!
-Because a paroxysm of violence is exactly what they are trying induce.
-They want us to exhaust ourselves with violence so that, those of us who are left, are too meek to withstand the memetic of it all.
+Because a paroxysm of violence is exactly what these meme men are trying induce.
+When the violence recedes, they think those of us who are left will be too weak to withstand the memetic theory of it all.
+And so, as we blink away the ashes of our potential futures, these men will make us an offer we cannot refuse.

-And now, before we get to the rest of it, may I present the opening scene of Mad Meg: Fury Road
+I suggest we pull over and watch the opening scene of Mad Meg: Fury Road

 Please read all the Mad Meg lines in Tom Hardy's Mad Max voice, but if he were playing me.